megamissil/github-user-search/README.md

-## Instructions

-A simple front end web app that takes a Github user's username (provided by the user of the application, ex. `megamissil`).
+A simple front end web app that takes a Github user's username (provided by the user of the application).

-[Github's api](https://developer.github.com/v3/) is used to show the users profile data and a list of the provided user's repositories (public repos).
+[Github's api](https://developer.github.com/v3/) is used to show the user's profile data and a list of the provided user's repositories.

 ## The app displays the following Github user data:
   - Avatar